 Local officials have failed to soothe public outrage.

 Last week, even after apologizing for his department's actions after the shooting, Ferguson Police Chief Thomas Jackson insisted that he's not stepping down.

 "This is mine," he told CNN.
 "I'm taking ownership of it."

-"I've talked to a lot of people who have initially called for that and then changed their mind after having meetings and discussions about moving forward," Jackson said.
+"I've talked to a lot of people who have initially called for that and then changed their mind after having meetings and discussions about moving forward," he said.
 "Realistically, I'm going to stay here and see this through."

 An apology, with continued unrest

 The Brown shooting stirred complaints of widespread racial profiling in Ferguson, which Jackson has rejected.

 "It's never been the intention of the Ferguson Police Department -- or any police department that I know -- to intentionally target individuals because of race," the chief said.
 "If there is that happening, it's a crime and it needs to be addressed."

 Jackson released a video apology to Brown's parents and the peaceful demonstrators who took to Ferguson's streets to protest the young man's death.

 In that video, the chief expressed regret that it took investigating officers four hours to remove Brown's body from the street after he was shot dead.